 The focus on glass is a deliberate nod to its prismatic qualities, and the show demonstrates the material’s flexibility with an array of pieces that span the startling to the simply beautiful.
 MUDAC’s conservation department has sourced the works from different realms of the glass world, honing in on sculptural one-off pieces, contemporary artworks and finally the design field, encompassing lighting fixtures, mirrors and vases.

-Highlights in the show include Basel-based Matteo Gonet’s Giant Marble creations – originally commissioned by Mobilab Gallery and now part of MUDAC’s permanent collection – and Maurice Ruche’s architectural cube.
+Highlights in the show include Basel-based Matteo Gonet, Valérie Jacquemet and Jodoc Elmiger’s Giant Marble creations – now part of MUDAC’s permanent collection – and Maurice Ruche’s architectural cube.
 The works have been arranged rather pleasingly by hue – another nod to Itten’s colour wheel.

 Itten’s time at Bauhaus was brief and, dare we say it, colourful.
 He insisted on crimson robes, shaved heads and colonic irrigation, and his nonconformist demeanour found itself increasingly at odds with Gropius’ conservative rationalism.
 He was eventually fired in 1923.
 Nonetheless, Itten paved the way for one of Bauhaus’ most prominent students and eventual teacher: Josef Albers.
 Itten may have caused discord at the German school, but there is nothing but harmony to found in ‘Chromatic’, a worthwhile tribute to the father of Bauhaus colour theory.